Ez az első poszt itt a blogomon magyarul. Egy-két régebbi, eredetileg angolul írt írást majd le fogok fordítani. 🙂

 So, why would anyone want to take a walk at Svábhegy, and why would that be any special?
 Check some old photos on Fortepan portal: here.

 First you should learn a bit on the history of the place: how it was inhabited by Swabian winemakers for centuries, how it became a popular and elegant settling spot in the 19th century and how it became home of entertainment in the wake of the 20th century: skiing, fancy restaurants, feasts, nice parks.
 And how it became the headquarter of the Gestapo after the occupation of Hungary in 14th March 1944.

 In the start of 2021 I saw a documentary made by the 444 journal’s reporter, Daniel Acs, “The monument for the murderers“.
 It was utterly shocking.
 I love history but I was struck on how little I knew about the events of 1940′ in Hungary!!
-After this to learn more, I got down from our shelf a book by Krisztian Ungvary on the summary of the Horthy era (A Horthy-rendszer mérlege) I don’t know if it has been translated – it should be.
-The over 600 pages are not an easy read and the book is full of citations, but definately worth the read.
+After this, to learn more, I got down from our shelf a book by Krisztian Ungvary on the summary of the Horthy era (A Horthy-rendszer mérlege).
+I don’t know if it has been translated – it should be.
+The over 600 pages are not an easy read and the book is full of citations, but definately worth the time.
 It covers the period between 1900 and 1946, I recommend to anyone who is interested in this period.
-Shortly afterwards I also read the memoir of Valdemar Langlet, a Swedish diplomat, I enjoyed it and learned a lot.
+Shortly afterwards I also read the Memoir of Valdemar Langlet, a Swedish diplomat, I enjoyed it and learned a lot.

 I planned to go very early in the morning when the city is asleep, but due to summer it’s already daylight.
 I choose a Sunday, it was 3rd of July.
 I prepared with tiny dried roses which I wanted to place at the affected locations.
 Let me show you my journey in pictures.